A Guy Like You (Alison Moyet song): Background

-"A Guy Like You" was recorded during the sessions for The Turn, but it not originally intended for the album as Moyet did not feel that it fit with the album's overall theme.
+"A Guy Like You" was recorded during the sessions for The Turn, but was not originally intended for the album as Moyet felt it did not fit the album's overall theme.
 Moyet told PopMatters in 2008: "I wanted to write a song like 'A Guy Like You' because I wanted to illustrate that I don't do pop at the moment, not because I can't or because I haven't got an ear for it.
 It's just not particularly what I was doing."
 She told Len Righi of The Morning Call: "Over the years people have tried to push me in certain directions, to be poptastic, which I have resisted.
 So 'A Guy Like You' is a bit of self-indulgence, to show people that yes, I can write pop."

 Owing to W14 Music's fondness of the track, "A Guy Like You" was ultimately included as a bonus track on The Turn.
 Moyet told PopMatters: "In an ideal world, it wouldn't really have been on the album.
 As much as I like it, it's an oddity compared with the other songs."